 115.32 (b): The PAQ indicated that the level and type of training provided to volunteers and contractors is based on the services they provide and level of contact they have with inmates.
 Additionally, the PAQ indicates that all volunteers and contractors who have contact with inmates have been notified of the agency's zero-tolerance policy regarding sexual abuse and sexual harassment and informed on how to report such incidents.
 OPS.050.0001, page 6 and OPS.200.0005, page 5 states that the head of the unit, or designee, responsible for the custody and security of an inmate, shall ensure each employee attends approved training related to preventing, detecting and responding to acts of sexual misconduct/sexual conduct.
 These policies indicate that employee means an individual assigned to or employed by the Department in a full-time, part-time, temporary or contractual position regardless of job tile and includes a contractor; an intern, a volunteer and an employee with the Maryland Department of Education, Maryland Department of Labor, Licensing and Regulation and/or the Baltimore City Public Schools.
 All contractors and volunteers are required to attend pre-service training through the agency.
 The pre-service training includes the Prison Rape Elimination Act (PREA) Correctional In-Service Training Program.
 Additionally, the Volunteer Orientation Guide, pages 21-23 provide detailed information on PREA, including the zero tolerance policy, definitions, the volunteers responsibilities including reporting, warning signs, retaliation and sanctions.
-A review of a sample of training documents for eleven contractors and two volunteers indicated that all thirteen had received PREA training.
-The contractors stated that they get annual training either online or in-person and that the training covers the agency's zero tolerance policy and how and whom to report allegations of sexual abuse and sexual harassment to.
+A review of a sample of training documents for eleven contractors indicated that all eleven had received PREA training.
+The contractors stated that they get annual training and both confirmed that the training goes over the zero-tolerance policy and reporting.
 It should be noted that there have been no volunteers authorized to enter the facility over the previous twelve months due to COVID-19.

 115.32 (c): The PAQ indicated that the agency maintains documentation confirming that volunteers and contractors understand the training they have received.
-A review of a sample of training documents for eleven contractors and two volunteers indicated that all thirteen had received PREA training.
+A review of a sample of training documents for eleven contractors indicated that all eleven had received PREA training.